Yong Fa : Restaurant Review

 Yong Fa's huge menu discloses a deep stock of ingredients cooked with confidence and delivered in good time.
 Chicken with pickles-'n'-chilli is a texturally satisfying full-flavoured dry dish, with most pieces deliberately incorporating soft gristle to interest the bite, but the avalanche of peppercorns and bell peppers is mouth-numbing.
 Similarly bracing flavours do not figure in the rather listless currents swirling in the party-size braised chicken hot pot with three varieties of mushrooms.
 You quickly realize that the generous portions (large dishes suitable for 2 to 3 people, reasonably billed between $20 to $30) make solo dining here only possible for high-capacity champions.

-Service is better when a young lady (a variety of Chinese lolitas ply the place on different evenings) with somewhat serviceable English service skills is on duty (she tried to sell us a "buy 3 beers get 4th one free" offer ! , but as these were 620ml bottles and there was only one drinker at the table, the offer was declined with a view to not getting dangerously drunk).
+Service is better when a young lady (a variety of Chinese lolitas ply the place on different evenings) with somewhat serviceable English service skills is on duty.
+She tried to sell us a "buy 3 beers get 4th one free ! " offer, but as these were 620ml bottles and there was only one drinker at the table, the offer was declined with a view to not getting dangerously drunk.
 On a further positive note, she's one of the very rare few in a Chinese joint anywhere, who asks after the meal "Did you like it ?" (although I don't know whether my memory is playing tricks when one such remembered question was "Did it feel good?" to which, even if the meal was ho-hum, I'd be inclined to answer "It does now").
-Sadly, all staff without exception, despite repeated reminders to give you some more time, expect instant decision making early on about the orders!
+Sadly, all staff without exception, despite repeated reminders to give you some more time, expect instant early decision making about the orders !

 The appetizers run into dozens of options.
 Fried peanuts with crisp fish was slightly on the sweeter side, with the latter ingredient being just very airy, crunchy wisps of fermented sardines so no real dirty umami there - much more interesting would have been to blend actual little morsels of fried fresh fish.
 To atone, go for the Deep fried chicken knee with pepper salt ($20) which is a crunchy textural winner, bolstered by crisp coating, the soft give and snap of cartilage, and scintillas of meat all building up to unique bite.
 It's served with gentle flavour-imparting interspersed lakes of little yellow crisps - fried flecks of flattened rice - as Chinese here as it is Indian on the other side of Himalayas where it's called "Chiwda".